Aliases for CABIN1 Gene

 GeneCards Summary for CABIN1 Gene

 CABIN1 (Calcineurin Binding Protein 1) is a Protein Coding gene.
-Diseases associated with CABIN1 include lymphocele and complication after organ transplantation.
-Among its related pathways are GPCR Pathway and Cell Cycle / Checkpoint Control.
+Diseases associated with CABIN1 include complication after organ transplantation and spinal cord lymphoma.
+Among its related pathways are GPCR Pathway and DNA Damage.
 GO annotations related to this gene include protein phosphatase inhibitor activity.

 UniProtKB/Swiss-Prot Summary for CABIN1 Gene